oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 **To apply, please [fill out this form](https://PLACEHOLDER) by June 14, 2021.**
 Accepted applicants will be notified no later than June 18, 2021.

-The **in-person event** will take place at the [Bigelow Laboratory for Ocean Sciences](https://www.bigelow.org/), in East Boothbay, Maine.
+The **in-person event** will take place at the [Bigelow Laboratory for Ocean Sciences](https://www.bigelow.org/), in East Boothbay, Maine (US EDT, UTC-4), as an all-day workshop (approximately 9am - 5pm).
 We expect to accommodate approximately 30-35 participants.

 For the **virtual event**, formal daily activities will take place over a period of up to 3 hours per day.
 These activities include recorded tutorials with interactive discussions and project check-in with the entire group, but exclude actual project time.
 While plans are still tentative, we expect to hold these sessions in at least two time zones,